 Unlike health insurance, dental insurance plans have an annual benefit ranging from $1,000 to $3,000 per person.

 Health insurance is also much more expensive for members which is why they are very different than dental insurance.

 When you start shopping for the best dental insurance plans it’s important to understand all the terms that are associated with each plan.

 Here are the most common dental insurance fees.

 Annual Enrollment Fees

-Others, like Humana charges only the first year.
-While the fee is generally less than $50 per year make sure it is worth it.
+Others, like Humana, charge only the first year.
+While the fee is generally less than $50 per year, make sure it is worth it.

 Deductibles & Co-Pays